Hard problem of consciousness: Implications for physicalism

-Historical predecessors
+Historical precedents

-The hard problem of consciousness has scholarly antecedents considerably earlier than Chalmers, as Chalmers himself has said.
+The hard problem of consciousness has scholarly antecedents considerably earlier than Chalmers.
+Chalmers himself notes that "a number of thinkers in the recent and distant past" have "recognised the particular difficulties of explaining consciousness."
+He states that all his original 1996 paper contributed to the discussion was "a catchy name, a minor reformulation of philosophically familiar points".

 Among others, thinkers who have made arguments similar to Chalmers' formulation of the hard problem include Isaac Newton, John Locke, Gottfried Wilhelm Leibniz, John Stuart Mill, and Thomas Henry Huxley.
 Likewise, Asian philosophers like Dharmakirti and Guifeng Zongmi discussed the problem of how consciousness arises from unconscious matter.
+The Tattva Bodha, an eighth century text attributed to Adi Shankara from the Advaita Vedanta school of Hinduism, describes consciousness being anubhati, or self-revealing, illuminating all objects of knowledge without itself being a material object.